lanakin/NanoJokes/README.md

 ### Optional Components

-Once you have a functioning project, consider adding more features to test your Gradle and Android skills.
+Once you have a functioning project, consider adding more features to com.udacity.gradle.builditbigger.test your Gradle and Android skills.
 Here are a few suggestions:

 * Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
 * Have the app display a loading indicator while the joke is being fetched from the server.